 - At this age, I’m fattening up the ones who will be processed for food and making certain the ones who will be introduced into the flock as layers are a good size and in good health.

-- Once they’re out of their grow out pen and join the main flock, they don’t get feed at our farm.
+- Once they leave their grow-out pen and join the main flock, they don’t get feed at our farm.

 How The Old Timers Fed Chickens